nyura123/mobx-firebase-store/README.md

 #### Supports nested subscriptions

-For each child, e.g. subscribe to user for each message:
+For example, for each message, subscribe to its author (message.uid).

 ```js
 //...